 Data retention periods

-We only will keep your personal data for as long as it is strictly necessary for the purpose for which such data was collected, such as to enable you to use our services, platforms, events, andto provide our services to you (see Purpose and legal basis for processing your data section), unless a longer retention period is required.
+We will only keep your personal data for as long as it is strictly necessary for the purpose for which such data was collected, such as to enable you to use our services, platforms, events, and to provide our services to you (see Purpose and legal basis for processing your data section), unless a longer retention period is required.
 This is to comply with Applicable Law, resolve disputes with any parties and otherwise as necessary to allow us to conduct our business, including to detect and prevent fraud or other illegal activities.

 Your Data Rights